BlackEryque/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: adding execution permission to owner, group and users

 8-Jame_Bond: Gives all permissions to users and strips the rest

+9-Joh_Doe: Gives all permissions to owner, read and execute to group and write and execute to everyone